Delicious home-cooked meals are easier with the French Pantry Checklist: a guide to stocking your pantry with quality ingredients used in France.

 For example, top-quality olive oil mixed with raspberry vinegar, salt, and pepper and drizzled over sliced raw mushrooms with parsley leaves makes a delicious starter dish.
 It’s a quick go-to dish for me in the Fall and Winter.
 Vegetarian and Vegan friends love it too because it’s a raw, simple, and healthy recipe with no hidden chemicals or preservatives.

 The French also use the vinegars and oils on the Checklist in a variety of other ways to elevate average dishes to fantastic.
-I discuss that in detail in The French Pantry Insider’s Guide Video Series.
+I discuss that in detail in The Finest of France Cooking Essentials Course.

 The goal is to have a variety of staples in your pantry and to follow the rhythms of nature by choosing seasonal produce.
 That way you’re not cooking the same thing all year.